MoeraOrg/moeraorg.github.io/development/python-moeralib/index.md

 ## Node API

-`moeralib.node` module contains classes and routines for accessing Moera nodes.
+<code><a href="node.html">moeralib.node</a></code> module contains classes and
+routines for accessing Moera nodes.
 Just create `MoeraNode` class with the URL of the node, and call the methods you need.

 ```python
 from moeralib.naming import resolve